 Starting a cake business from home can be a tough decision.
 Probably one that will require you to sit down and calculate all the pros and cons of what you going to get your self into.
 This article how to start a cake business from home gives you a big scoop and insight into starting your own cake business.
 Read it carefully and use it as a guide where necessary.

 Let me guess; you are here because you love cake decorating!

 You create lots of cakes for family and friends and everybody tells you; your talent is so good that you should do this for a living.
 Now you would love to do this as a business but not sure how?
 Right?

 Guess what?
 Most of us started like this?
 It’s the passion for cake decorating that wants more from us – always!!
 You know what – It’s a great idea!
 Let’s explore our passion, shall we?

-Most often when you reach this mental stage – you have a mind block.
+Most often when you reach this mental stage – you have a mental block.
 Business?
 I have no clue how to go about it.
-Oh I have to go do all the legal stuff and I don’t know how – let’s just cancel the idea for now or let’s put this on hold for now.
+Oh, I have to go do all the legal stuff and I don’t know how – let’s just cancel the idea for now or let’s put this on hold for now.
 It’s the fear of not knowing what to expect.I know!!
 I have been thru some of this myself.
 And I see the same fear that in some of the messages I get from beginners who want to start their own cake business from home.
-I hope to be able to write some stuff here and explain some in my eBook coming soon.
+I hope to be able to write some stuff here and explain some of my eBook coming soon.
 I hope you will find that useful as well.

 For the purpose of simplicity; I’m going to break the whole post of How to start a Cake Business from home into four Parts.

-- The Legal Stuff (permits, taxes and regulations)
+- The Legal Stuff (permits, taxes, and regulations)